valskalla/odin/docs/README.md

 ## Secret Context

-Sometimes it's neccessary to hide sensitive information from the logs, would it be user identification data, passwords or anything else.
+Sometimes it's necessary to hide sensitive information from the logs, would it be user identification data, passwords or anything else.

 Odin can hash the values of predefined context keys to preserve the fact of information existence, but exact value